modin-project/modin/docs/flow/modin/engines/ray/cudf_on_ray/frame/partition.rst

 * :meth:`~modin.engines.ray.cudf_on_ray.frame.partition.cuDFOnRayFramePartition.apply` returns ``ray.ObjectRef``
   with integer key of operation result from internal storage.
 * :meth:`~modin.engines.ray.cudf_on_ray.frame.partition.cuDFOnRayFramePartition.add_to_apply_calls` returns
-  the new one ``cuDFOnRayFramePartition`` object that is based on result of operation.
+  the new one :py:class:`~modin.engines.ray.cudf_on_ray.frame.partition.cuDFOnRayFramePartition` object that is based on result of operation.

 Public API
 ----------